Statement of Primary Responsibilities of the Council of the University of Liverpool

 - Be the employing authority for all staff in the institution and to be responsible for establishing a human resources strategy.

-- Oversee the academic endeavours of the University; to ensure that there is an effective framework in place to manage the quality of learning and teaching and to maintain academic standards; and to ensure that the welfare of students is secured.
+- Oversee the academic endeavours of the University; to ensure that there is an effective framework in place to manage the quality of learning and teaching and to maintain academic standards; and to ensure that the welfare of students, as far as is reasonably practicable, is secured.

 - Be the principal financial and business authority of the institution, to ensure that proper books of account are kept, to approve the annual budget and Financial Statements, and to have overall responsibility for the institution’s assets, property and estate.